cryptocoinjs/p2p-node/README.md

 ```

 ### `error`
-If the socket errors out
+If the socket/connection errors out

 Data object passed to listeners:

 ```
 {
   peer: Peer,
-  error: Error object from Socket
+  error: Error object from Stream
 }
 ```